Buy a Safety Harness with Your Training Program!

 1. Fall Arrest

-Harnesses provide attachment points for a lanyard which attaches to the lift and provides arrest against falls should the worker loose balance, or the lift comes into contact with another object, or is struck by a vehicle.
+Fall protection safety harnesses provide attachment points for a lanyard which attaches to the lift and provides arrest against falls should the worker loose balance, or the lift comes into contact with another object or is struck by a vehicle.
 Harnesses ensure the worker does not fall to the ground or come into contact with a lower object to avoid injuries and death.

-Every worker that operates or works on the platform of an aerial lift must complete fall protection training to understand how to recognize hazards, and must wear harnesses and other fall protection tools when working on the aerial lift in an elevated position.
-The most common workers who wear harnesses are electrical power line workers, industrial painters, window washers, commercial sign workers, and tree workers.
+Every worker that operates or works on the platform of an aerial lift must complete fall protection training to understand how to recognize hazards and must wear harnesses and other fall protection tools when working on the aerial lift in an elevated position.
 For any other working environment not listed here, fall arrest systems are required whenever a worker is performing duties at an elevated position of at least six feet, or when working over visible dangers like equipment and machinery.

 What Should I Look for When Buying Fall Protection Equipment?

-When you are looking into purchasing fall arrest harnesses for yourself or employees, there are a few characteristics you shouldn’t compromise on.
+When you are looking into purchasing fall arrest harnesses or fall protection harness for yourself or employees, there are a few characteristics you shouldn’t compromise on.
 These include:

-For added comfort, look for a fall protection harness that comes with padded shoulder and back support straps.
+For added comfort, look for an OSHA fall protection harness or fall protection harness that comes with padded shoulder and back support straps.
 If you’re looking for a full-body harness, ensure the product is adjustable, has visibility features, has padded straps, is made from a material that can handle high temperatures, and comes with double-locking snap hooks.

-Additionally, it is important to purchase a lanyard that is neither shorter nor longer than six feet, because any shorter and it might bounce you back into the platform, and one too long may not be able to arrest you properly and may cause too much rebound.
-A six-foot shock-absorbing lanyard will be able to arrest a fall at an appropriate height and decreases the force of the fall.
+Additionally, it is vital to purchase a lanyard that is neither shorter nor longer than six feet, because any shorter and it might bounce you back into the platform, and one too long may not be able to arrest you properly and may cause too much rebound.
+A six-foot shock-absorbing lanyard stops a fall at an appropriate height and decreases the force of the fall.

 Important Points to Keep in Mind with Safety Harnesses

-When working with a safety harness, it is important to ensure it fits properly and feels snug to the body, without being too tight or uncomfortable.
 Always put on the harness before you get onto the aerial lift and begin any work.
-At the start of each work day when you will be working in elevated positions on the lift, perform a comprehensive harness inspection.
 To begin, start at one end of the harness belts and rings, hold the body side of the belt towards you grasping the belt in your hands and bend the belt in an inverted “U.” Look for frayed edges, broken fibers, pulled stitches, and cuts.
 Make sure the rings do not have any cracks or sharp edges.

 Be sure to check the attachments for buckles and rings carefully, and note any signs of wear, and frayed or cut fibers.
 Make sure buckles are not distorted in any way.